This is the characters page for everyone in the The Fast and the Furious series.

 - Machiavelli Was Wrong: Seems to believe this.
 He politely admonishes some associates for trying to use fear and violence to exert control because as their national history had demonstrated with the Spanish and Portuguese explorers, ruling with brutality incites rebellion, but those that offer mutual beneficence will have a much easier time maintianing dominance.

 - Pragmatic Villainy: Offers to provide worldly amenities such as running water and schools because he understands that if he tries to control people with fear and brutality, they will eventually revolt because they have nothing to lose.

 - Screw the Rules, I Have Money!: Is a firm believer in this.
 He buys people with things they wanted and make sure that they'll need to work for him in order to continue receiving them, with him comparing his methods to that of the Portuguese winning the hearts of the native using gifts in the past that leads to all Brazilians speaking Portuguese in the modern day.Reyes: I go into the favelas and give them something to lose: electricity, running water, schoolrooms for their kids.
 And for that taste of a better life - I own them.

 - Sharp-Dressed Man: He favors tailored suits, as fits his image as a wealthy businessman.

-- Tranquil Fury: During his You Have Failed Me scene (detailed below), Reyes is clearly enraged about the loss of his money, but nonetheless remained composed and soft-spoken as he tamely observed the various items on his desk contemplating which one he'll use to Shootthe Messenger.
-Even after he bludgeons the man, Reyes doesn't break composure, though he does take out a handkerchief to pat himself off, indicating he was probably really close to really losing his temper.
+- Tranquil Fury: During his You Have Failed Me scene (detailed below), Reyes is clearly enraged about the loss of his money, but nonetheless remained composed and soft-spoken as he tamely observed the various items on his desk contemplating which one he'll use to Shoot the Messenger.
+After he bludgeons the man, Reyes doesn't break composure and simply pats himself off with a handkerchief.

 - Villain with Good Publicity: He masquerades as a legitimate businessman, when in reality he's a powerful drug kingpin.